Due Diligence Explained

 Operational & IT due diligence

 Operational and IT due diligence examines a company’s activities and evaluates the risks as well as the potential for the company’s value to increase.
-This type of due diligence aims to determine if the company’s business plan is viable in the light of current operations and planned capital expenditure.
+This type of due diligence aims to determine if the company’s business plan is viable in light of current operations and planned capital expenditure.

 Operational due diligence also considers the possibility of gaining more value from the company by enhancing operations, as well as operational risks.
 It also seeks to ensure that the current technology being used by the company, is operating efficiently and effectively.